top of page

 The Results

-• Day 4: Visible reduction in redness and inflammation
+• Day 4: Noticeable reduction in redness

-• Day 7: Continued healing, skin texture improving
+• Day 7: Continued improvement, smoother texture

-• Day 14: Near-complete resolution—smooth, healthy skin
+• Day 14: Near-complete resolution in treated areas

 Are Alternative Topicals Right For You?